 Finally, the week is about providing support for all those struggling with fertility problems and raising money to help them too.
 Many people suffer in silence: there is still a stigma or shame around fertility issues and people can find themselves very socially isolated, so the awareness week is important to show people that there is help, support and advice in many different forms.
 You are not alone.

-Susan Seenan, chief executive Fertility Network UK: ‘In the UK, 1 in 6 couples experience the pain fertility issues bring.
+Gwenda Burns, Head of Operations at leading patient charity Fertility Network UK: ‘In the UK, 1 in 6 couples experience the pain fertility issues bring.
 Even if you don’t have direct experience, you probably know someone who does – a family member, friend or work colleague.
 We hope people will join in, raise funds and help change perceptions about fertility issues.’

 What does awareness raising accomplish

 Every article in the media, or the local paper of a village magazine, every time you share our posts on your social media sites or you use the hashtags #YouAreNotAlone #FertilityWeek19, every radio interview given, every time you talk to someone about what you are doing and why, increases the chances of: